BY: BOB KING OCTOBER 13, 2021

 Source: https://skyandtelescope.org/astronomy-n ... onard-get/

-Astro lounge on falak syarie, astro competitions and stargazing activities etc. Supported by Brunei National Outreach Coordinator, IAU OAO
+Astro lounge on falak syarie, astro programmes and stargazing activities etc. Supported by Brunei National Outreach Coordinator, IAU OAO

 1 post • Page 1 of 1